EnriqueFolchBlasco/EnriqueFolchBlasco/README.md

 <h1><img src="https://media.tenor.com/RQVsMkLH-_wAAAAj/pepe.gif" width="50" height="50""/> I'm Enrique, nice to see you around.</h1>

 <p>
 Hi, my name is Enrique Folch Blasco, and I am a passionate student of Java programming language.
-I currently reside in a torn close to the beautiful city of Valencia, Spain.
+I currently reside in a town close to the beautiful city of Valencia, Spain.

 Currently, I am channeling my passion for programming into creating various applications for fun.
 These projects help me apply what I've learned and explore new possibilities in software development.